gnicol/GitSwarm/perforce_swarm/doc-ee/raketasks/backup_restore.md

 > will create a consistent replica on the remote server.
 The replica
 > includes all repositories, uploads and Postgres data.

-If you are running GitSwarm on a virtualized server, you can possibly also create VM snapshots of the entire GitSwarm server.
+If you are running GitSwarm EE on a virtualized server, you can possibly also create VM snapshots of the entire GitSwarm EE server.
 It is not uncommon however for a VM snapshot to require you to power down the server, so this approach is probably of limited practical use.

 ## Troubleshooting